 Buying the right Wear OS smartwatch for your needs

 We have a dedicated article about the best Wear OS devices to get, which you can check out here.
-But if you’re in a hurry, you can get a general overview of our favorites below.
+Keep in mind that the Google Pixel Watch will undoubtedly ruffle a few feathers.
+But if you’re in a hurry, you can get a general overview of our current favorites below.

 - The Samsung Galaxy Watch 4 and Galaxy Watch 4 Classic are the best Wear OS smartwatches you can buy.
 They’re running the latest software, have decent battery life, and offer accurate fitness- and health-tracking features.